Cosmic Horror and Tolkien

 Surviving Ragnarök essentially means that this dragon will survive both the destruction of the world and the Doom of the Gods.
-It, like Tolkien’s Nameless Things, is a sort of cosmic entity outside the standard framework.
-It is also worth noting that the Prose Edda has one root of Yggdrasil (the Cosmic Ash Tree) ending up with the gods, one with the giants, and one with Nídhöggr – one “good”, one “bad”, and one “other”.
+Like Tolkien’s Nameless Things, Nídhöggr is a sort of cosmic entity outside the standard framework.
+Moreover, the Prose Edda has one root of Yggdrasil (the Cosmic Ash Tree) ending up with the gods, one with the giants, and one with Nídhöggr – one “good”, one “bad”, and one “other”.
 Tolkien is arguably setting up a similar trichotomy, between the Valar (good), Melkor and Sauron (bad), and the Nameless Things (other).

 Nor are the Nameless Things the only such example in Tolkien.
 There is the Watcher in the Water, for example; the strange, many-tentacled thing outside Moria’s Western Gate – Lovecraft was famous for his tentacled monstrosities.
 Caradhras also has more than a hint of the eldritch going on:

 ‘We cannot go further tonight,’ said Boromir. `Let those call it the wind who will; there are fell voices on the air; and these stones are aimed at us.’

 ‘I do call it the wind,’ said Aragorn.
 ‘But that does not make what you say untrue.
 There are many evil and unfriendly things in the world that have little love for those that go on two legs, and yet are not in league with Sauron, but have purposes of their own.
 Some have been in this world longer than he.’

 ‘Caradhras was called the Cruel, and had an ill name, said Gimli, `long years ago, when rumour of Sauron had not been heard in these lands.’